Regular testing and maintenance helps increase motor life expectancy

 However, this standard is for motors that are not hermetically sealed with oil and refrigerant.
 A motor submersed in liquid may need to use lower values as recommended by the manufacturer.
 A motor submersed in a liquid may be acceptable at 600,000 ohms with 500-v DC applied, or a current leakage rate of 500 v divided 600,000 ohms equals approximately 833 microAmps.
 Some insulations in use since 1975 have improved insulating values that may not readily allow leakage current, may have insulation-resistance-testing values near 20,000 megohms (20 gigohms), and may be unacceptable for use if insulation-resistance-testing values are below 100 megohms, regardless of whether or not the windings have surface contaminants.

-Applying insulation-resistance testing to hermetic compressors is a two-step procedure because of the nature of the compressor motor's operating environment.
-First, insulation-resistance testing should be conducted to check for degradation of motor-winding insulation.
+Applying insulation-resistance testing to hermetic compressors is a two-step procedure because of the nature of the compressor motor’s operating environment.
+First, insulation-resistance testing should be conducted to check for degredation of motor-winding insulation.
 Second, insulation-resistance-testing results should be checked to ensure they have not been affected by the presence of contaminants.

 One test should be performed with a compressor that has been off for a period of time.
 This test is more likely to expose contaminants within the oil or refrigerant.
 Another test should be performed after the compressor has been operating for 5 or 10 min.
 While still affected by contaminants, this test is more of a “true” motor insulation-resistance test because it drives the bulk of refrigerant, oil, and moisture off of the windings.